 - Mindfreedom: “There is not conclusive evidence or consensus that mental illness exists”

-- The Icarus Project: “We believe these experiences (commonly diagnosed and labeled as psychiatric conditions) are mad gifts needing cultivation and care, rather than diseases or disorders.”
+- The Icarus Project: Had a statement on their website (recently removed), that “We believe these experiences (commonly diagnosed and labeled as psychiatric conditions) are mad gifts needing cultivation and care, rather than diseases or disorders.”

 - National Coalition for Mental Health Recovery: “NCMHR holds that psychiatric labeling is a pseudoscientific practice of limited value in helping people recover.”

 SAMHSA certifies programs as being evidence based even when they do not help seriously mentally ill and/or lack evidence.

 SAMHSA funds groups lobbying to prevent mentally ill from being treated until after they become ‘danger to self or others’

 SAMHSA’s 600 person staff only includes one medical doctor specializing in mental illness.